WHAT IS A WATERSPOUT ?

 Waterspouts are also known as sea tornadoes.

-The biggest waterspout on record was in New Orleans and was over 300 feet tall.
+The biggest waterspout on record was in New Orleans, at over 300 feet tall.